AntonyChR/test-api/README.md

 # api-go

-### Project developed with react using vite
+Project developed with react using vite

 ## install dependencies with npm

-In project path

 ```sh
 cd .../api-go